Blobfish: the jelly-like, super-deep water fish lives at high depths near Australia, Tasmania and New Zealand | Photo: Shutterstock

 Then, they patrol the waters until they are ready to hatch and give birth to fully formed baby blobfish.

-Their reproduction rate is slow, as well as their growth and aging.
+Their reproduction rate is slow, and so is their growth and aging.
 In fact, they can live up to 130 years.

 Psychrolutes phrictus: one of the 11 species of Psychrolutes | Photo: Creative Commons